Pye Corner Audio

 Pye Corner Audio is a British electronic music project by Martin Jenkins.
-Originally self-released, Vols 1–2 and Vols 3–4 of the Black Mill Tapes were released by Type records.
-Sleep Games (2012) was released on Ghost Box.
+Vols 1–2 and Vols 3–4 of the project's Black Mill Tapes, originally self-released, were later released by Type Records.
+In 2012, its Sleep Games album was released through the Ghost Box label.

-As Pye Corner Audio, Jenkins has supported the Scottish band Mogwai and contributed a remix to their 2014 EP Music Industry 3.
+Also as Pye Corner Audio, Jenkins has supported the Scottish band Mogwai, contributing a remix to their 2014 EP Music Industry 3.
 Fitness Industry 1.